 As was pointed out by one of the attendants of the conference, the Periodic Table of Arguments may also be used for educational purposes.
 At the moment, Wagemans is working on a book on the table and its applications.
 “It sure is a lot of work, but I really enjoy writing it.
 The Periodic Table of Elements wasn’t created in one day either.
 So if you have any comments or questions, please drop me a line!”

 Dr Jean Wagemans is a philosopher who specializes in rhetoric, argumentation, and debate.
-He completed an MA in Philosophy and a PhD in Argumentation Theory at the University of Amsterdam and is currently working as a senior researcher at the Amsterdam Centre for Language and Communication.
+He completed an MA in Philosophy and a PhD in Argumentation Theory at the University of Amsterdam and is currently working as a senior researcher at the Amsterdam Centre for Language and Communication (ACLC).

-Wagemans is the initiator of the Periodic Table of Arguments, a systematic and comprehensive overview of the techniques people use to convince others of their point of view, with applications in formal linguistics, corpus linguistics, and computational argumentation.
-Wagemans is participating in the NWO funded research project Resistance to Metaphor and the HORIZON 2020 funded COST action APPLY – European network for argumentation and public policy analysis, for which he also acts as the Science Communication Manager.
+Wagemans is the initiator of the Periodic Table of Arguments, a systematic and comprehensive overview of the techniques people use to convince others of their point of view.
+He participates in the RPA Human(e) AI funded research project Towards an Epistemological and Ethical XAI, the NWO funded research project Resistance to Metaphor, and the HORIZON 2020 funded COST action APPLY – European network for argumentation and public policy analysis.

-Wagemans co-authored the Handbook of Argumentation Theory and Argumentation and debate (in Dutch).
-His other publications include scientific articles, book reviews, and popularizing columns on rhetoric and argumentation.
-Wagemans is a member of the editorial board of the journal Argumentation and a reviewer for Informal Logic, Argument & Computation, Journal of Argumentation in Context, and other scientific journals.
-He co-directed the ISSA 9th International Conference on Argumentation and was a member of the scientific panels of ECA 2, ARGAGE 2018, DIS 3, and other conferences in the field.
+Wagemans co-authored the Handbook of Argumentation Theory (2014) and Argumentation and debate (in Dutch, 2014).
+His other publications include scientific articles, book reviews, and popularizing columns.
+Wagemans regularly appears in the media to talk about his research as well as to provide expert commentary.
+He is a member of the editorial board of the journal Argumentation and a reviewer for Informal Logic, Argument & Computation, Journal of Argumentation in Context, and other scientific journals.
+Wagemans co-directed the ISSA 9th International Conference on Argumentation and was a member of the scientific panels of ECA 2, ARGAGE 2018, DIS 3, and other conferences in the field.

 The online discussion forum Argumentation Theory brings together scholars working in the field of argumentation theory.
 Over 900 members share information about upcoming conferences, journal issues, new publications, etc. The forum is initiated and moderated by Jean H.M.
 Wagemans, assistant professor of argumentation theory at the University of Amsterdam.